 - Travel coverages including trip cancellation/interruption insurance, baggage delay insurance, lost luggage reimbursement, trip delay reimbursement and rental car insurance

 - Consumer protection policies, including purchase protection, return protection and extended warranty protection

-The card comes with a hefty $0 intro annual fee, then $525 annual fee, however, the large sign-up bonus and outstanding benefits can outweigh the annual fee.
+The card comes with a hefty $525 annual fee, however, the large sign-up bonus and outstanding benefits can outweigh the annual fee.

 Best credit card for flying to Africa: Chase Sapphire Preferred® Card